-Sphinx Competition 2010 Junior Division first place Laureate - age 13
+Sphinx Competition 2010 Junior Division 1st Place Laureate - age 13

 Randall Goosby, began violin studies at the age of 7 and is a May 2014 graduate of the Juilliard School’s Pre-College Program in New York where he commuted weekly from Memphis to study violin with Itzhak Perlman and Catherine Cho.
 He previously studied with Grammy-nominated violinist Philippe Quint.

 Randall made his solo orchestral debut with the Jacksonville Symphony Orchestra in Florida at age 9 and that same year he attended and gave several solo performances at the Schlern International Music Festival in Schlern, Italy.
 Other solo orchestral performances included the New York Philharmonic, Cleveland Orchestra, New World Symphony, Buffalo Philharmonic, Grand Rapids Symphony, Memphis Symphony, and Nashville Symphony among others.
 Randall also made two solo appearances at Carnegie Hall’s Stern Auditorium as part of the Sphinx Organization’s Young Artist Development Program.